Code-Institute-Submissions/milestone-project-one-8/README.md

 [Tinypng](https://tinypng.com/) was used to compress images from high res state to maintain quality.

-Windows paint was also used to re-size larger images to a size which Tinypng would accept (5mb)
+[MS Paint](https://ms-paint.en.softonic.com/) was also used to re-size larger images to a size which Tinypng would accept (5mb)

 ### Acknowledgements

-Stack Overflow was used to edit the default bootstrap4 navbar colors and the link can be found [here](https://stackoverflow.com/questions/43381596/bootstrap-4-navbar-color).
+Stack Overflow was used to edit the default bootstrap4 navbar colors and the link can be found [here.](https://stackoverflow.com/questions/43381596/bootstrap-4-navbar-color).

-The developer for this is [Zim](https://stackoverflow.com/users/171456/zim)
+The developer for this is [Zim.](https://stackoverflow.com/users/171456/zim)

 Stack Overflow was also referenced to implement the hover effect of the images in the about services page and can be found [here](https://stackoverflow.com/questions/22675760/text-over-image-using-css-transitions)

-The developer for this is [cristofer Vilander](https://stackoverflow.com/users/1137696/christofer-vilander).
+The developer for this is [Cristofer Vilander.](https://stackoverflow.com/users/1137696/christofer-vilander).

 The codeinstitute example site by [Haley Schafer](https://www.haleyschafer.com/) inspired the layout design.